MattHalloran/ReactGraphQLTemplate/README.md

 ## Open Graph Tags
 Open Graph is a metadata format that describes how your website should be shown when shared on social media.
 This data is set in the header, and can be edited at `packages/ui/public/index.html`.
 For more information, [here](https://developers.facebook.com/docs/sharing/webmasters/) is a guide from Facebook.

-## Linting
-The ESLint VSCode extension is great for catching errors and warnings.
-It can be configured with an `.eslintrc` file.

-Since linting can be computationally expensive, the linter only works on opened files.
-If you want to lint the entire project:
-1. Enter `CTRL+SHIFT+P` to open the Command Palette
-2. Select `Tasks: Run Task`
-3. Select `eslint: lint whole folder`

-## Database migrations
-Database migrations are handled by Prisma.
-Full documentation can be found [here](https://www.prisma.io/docs/concepts/components/prisma-migrate)

-## Database seeding
-Database seeding is also handled by Prisma, with full documentation [here](https://www.prisma.io/docs/guides/database/seed-database).

 ## Non-database storage
 It is generally recommended to store data on an external server, but for smaller projects, local upload/download can also be useful.
 In this project, admins have a wide array of customization features, such as changing the images in a hero banner.
 Uploaded data is stored at `<project_dir>`/assets

-## Remote debugging
-If you have scripts to back up the database or logs from a remote server, you probably want them to run automatically.
-This can be done through `Task Scheduling`.

-### Task scheduling on Windows (with WSL)
-1. Open `Task Scheduler` from the Windows start menu
-2. Select `Create Task`
-3. Enter a task name and description
-4. In the Triggers tab, select "New" and select "At startup" as the trigger.
-5. In the Actions tab, select "New" and select "Start a program" as the action.
-6. In the "Program/script" field, enter this command to open WSL: `C:\Windows\System32\wsl.exe`
-7. In the "Add arguments" field, enter the path to the .sh script you created in step 3, using Linux-style paths.
-For example: ```/root/Programming/ReactGraphQLTemplate/scripts/listen.sh```
-8. Press `Ok` to save the task

 ## TypeScript generation debugging
 Sometimes, generating TypeScript will give a "JavaScript heap out of memory" error.
 This is difficult to debug, so it is important that you try to catch these early.
 Sometimes this is caused by packages using different TypeScript versions.